Skip to main content

 You can see for yourself how the trend in online searches for ‘retirement property to rent’ has increased since 2004:

 We undertook our own survey into this trend in 2019, exploring why retirees choose to rent.
 Of all the reasons listed, 65% said they would rent to remove the worry of property maintenance, while 49% said they would rent for more flexibility.
-Find out more about the results of the survey.
+Find out more about the results of the survey on renting in retirement.

 Your retirement should be a time for you to relish in the parts of your life that truly bring you joy and contentment.
 At Retirement Villages Group, we enable you to carve an independent, carefree and fulfilling lifestyle in beautiful surroundings, among like-minded people.
 Each one of our villages has its own bespoke personality.
 To learn more about these wonderful locations, you can view our villages, or contact us today.
 We have a wide selection of retirement properties to rent across all our communities.
 Why not join us at an open day and find find why many people are choosing this style of living in retirement.